What is the Ancient World Digital Library?

 - Rights: Items for which we can identify the rightsholder (either individual or institutional) and negotiate permissions for online publication.

-- Not available elsewhere: Items that are not freely available through other digital library projects.
+- Access and availability: Items that are not freely available through other digital library projects.

 What are AWDL’s copyright guidelines?